 And when it comes to trading fees, ETFs are cost-efficient.
 When you buy or sell an index basket, you pay commissions on each trade within the basket.

 Same with mutual funds.
 When you buy or sell an ETF, it’s one trade, one transaction, one commission.
-And while some ETFs have management fees, they generally tend to be lower than mutual funds, so more savings there as well.
+And while some ETFs have management fees, they generally tend to be lower than mutual funds.

 How is the purchase or sale of an ETF going to affect your tax return?
 While U.S. based ETFs have many tax advantages, a foreign ETF may not be so tax-friendly and therefore not cost-effective.
 Tax implications vary from region to region.

 The beauty of ETFs is that they are easy to buy and easy to trade.
 To buy an ETF, all you need is a discount brokerage account.
 And ETFs, for the most part, are liquid and trade openly during market hours.

 However, that doesn’t mean you should just jump in the ETF waters without considering the factors that may or may not make these investments the right choice for your portfolio.

 Yes, you read that right.
 You can buy an ETF and actually put on a short position.
 They are called inverse ETFs, and they allow you to inversely track an index or underlying asset without having to worry about margin restrictions or short selling.
 Get short by getting long an inverse ETF.

 We’ve outlined many reasons to buy ETFs (and ETNs) already, but there are many more, as well.
 ETFs are great plays for earnings season.
 There are leveraged ETFs for investors who have higher risk tolerance, and traders can play volatility with ETF option straddles.
 The strategies are limitless.